 Welcome to the new age of retail, where it’s about more than just selling “stuff.”
-In this new age you will meet retail buyers in your booth at ASD Market Week, but that’s just the beginning.
-It’s what you do afterward and in between shows that cements the relationship.
-To help, create a “How to Keep Customers Close” post-show checklist that includes the following:
+In this new age, you will meet retail buyers in your booth at ASD Market Week and other trade shows – but that’s only the beginning.
+It’s what you do afterwards and between shows that cements the relationship.
+To help, create a “How to Keep Customers Close” post-show checklist that includes ways to do the following:

 1. Create Top of Mind Awareness

 As a buyer thinks about a product category and your brand comes to mind, it presents the perfect opportunity to retain customer relationships and sales.

 But it’s a noisy world out there.
 The average person is exposed to 4,000 to 10,000 advertising messages each day, and as many as seven exposures are necessary for yours to be noticed.
 Whatever you send to your customers has to cut through the rest.

 To create top of mind awareness, your messages, ads, social media posts, emails, and offers must resonate with your audience and be sent on a consistent basis.
 This is no easy task…but it’s possible.
 To achieve this, put some thought into your marketing strategy and plans.
 If nothing else, create a schedule that ensures you are communicating through your messages on a consistent basis.

 Once you have a consistent marketing plan in place and are monitoring the results closely, you can use this information to understand your customers better.
 What marketing channels are their favorites to engage with you?
 How often do they expect to hear from you?
 Use repetition and recognition to deliver greater value and your audience will thank you by becoming regular customers.